ajeetraina/redis/os/mac/README.md

-# Demonstrating Redis on MacOS
+# Getting Started with Redis on MacOS

 ## Pre-requisite